Drug and Alcohol Rehab in Shropshire

 This is as opposed to inpatient rehab, where the person stays at the clinic overnight.

-Outpatient rehab is considerably cheaper, as there are no accommodation costs involved in the overall package.
+Outpatient rehab in Shropshire is considerably cheaper, as there are no accommodation costs involved in the overall package.

 However, outpatient rehab is not for everyone.